 I go to bed at 10PM no matter where I am in the world.
 I wake up at 6AM and I am energetic, happy and in good mood.
 For the last few years, I’ve completely stopped going out after 10PM.
 I do not enjoy clubbing, I hate smoke and I don’t drink alcohol so for me, clubbing is a waste of my time and energy.
-I’d much rather spend my night with friends planning our next vacation, learning something new or listening to TED talks.
+I’d much rather spend my night with friends planning our next vacation, learning something new or listening to YouTube talks and podcasts.
 Arianna Huffington was a big inspiration for me when I started with this lifestyle a few years back.
 If you’d like to hear more about it check out her talk The Third Metric.

 Honestly, I don’t know a successful person that doesn’t have a training routine.
 For me, for many years it was tennis, skiing, swimming, yoga, kickboxing etc. I love to switch up my training routine from time to time and right now it is yoga and speed walking.
 Great people like Micael Pupin, Serbian scientist and humanitarian always stressed the importance of physical activity in his life and he kept saying that a man who neglects his health and fitness for work won’t be truly successful in life.

 Automate your processes